-The remaining components are comprised in the delivery category, which includes the ancillary costs to flow energy from the output side of the generator to a meter.
+The remaining components are comprised in the delivery category, which include the capacity and ancillary costs of flowing energy from the output side of the generator to a meter.
 These components are much less volatile, change less often, and are driven mostly by regulatory bodies and the independent system operator who manages the reliability of the electric grid.